8fold/site-joshbruce.com/content/public/books/content.md

 title: My books
 ---

 I tend to favor publishing ebooks, which may be updated on occasion; buy once, keep forever.
 Once a print version is made available, however, the book will be considered a first edition and no content changes will be made, unless a new edition is published.
-I'm still working through how this works for audiobook versions; how much like an ebook are they.
+I'm still working through how this works for audiobook versions; how much like an ebook are they?

 ## Triumph over Time

-See more and purchase on [Leanpub](https://leanpub.com/triumph-over-time-principle-based-productivity/overview)
+See more and purchase on [Leanpub](https://leanpub.com/triumph-over-time-principle-based-productivity)

 Stephen Covey described four generations of time (and possibly life) management.
 I see a fifth enveloping the first four; in the same way successive generations enveloped the ones before.
 The fifth generation solidifies and firmly plants the concepts of flow, agility, purpose, and by extension, mindfulness into self-management.